colav/KayPacha/README.md

 Remember you only can use max 2 threads due a Oracle XE version limitation [more information here](https://docs.oracle.com/en/database/oracle/oracle-database/18/xeinl/licensing-restrictions.html)

 Saving the model product for scienti on MongoDB

 `
-kaypacha_scienti --model_year 2018 --model product --drop_mongodb --max_threads 2
+kaypacha_scienti --model_year 2018 --model product  --max_threads 2 --checkpoint
+`

+Saving all models for scienti on MongoDB

+`
+kaypacha_scienti --model_year 2018 --max_threads 2 --checkpoint
 `

 Getting a JSon file sample for the model product for scienti (**WARNING**: getting the full DB in a file require a huge amount of RAM, use it with careful.)